Stem Cells for Treating Prostate Cancer

 Global Prostate Cancer Statistics

-Recent Epidemiological studies have shown that some distinct geographical and racial distribution for men with prostate cancer and that this disease is more prevalent in Western societies than Asian ones such as Thailand where prostate cancer is the 6th leading type of cancer.[2]
-The highest rates of prostate cancers were found in Western and Northern European nations such as France, Norway and also in New Zealand, Australia, and North America.
+Recent Epidemiological studies have shown some distinct geographical and racial distribution for men with prostate cancer and that this disease is more prevalent in Western societies than Asian ones, such as Thailand, where prostate cancer is the 6th leading type of cancer.[2]
+The highest rates of prostate cancers were found in Western and Northern European nations such as France and Norway and also in New Zealand, Australia, and North America.

 Signs and Symptoms of Prostate Cancer

-Early intervention and detection is the key to dealing with Prostate cancer as the symptoms of do not usually show themselves in the very early stages of the disease.
-The symptoms of PC are different for every man, and sometimes these early symptoms may be caused by some other conditions.
+Early intervention and detection are the key to dealing with Prostate cancer, as the symptoms do not usually show themselves in the very early stages of the disease.
+PC symptoms are different for every man; sometimes, these early symptoms may be caused by other conditions.
 It’s estimated that less than 5% percent of patients with prostate cancer show early warning symptoms in standard urine tests.
-For this reason, routine screenings focus on early detection are very important.
-Prostate-specific androgen (PSA) and Digital rectal exams (DRE) and recommended for all men over 50 years old and possibly earlier if you have family history of the disease.
-The symptoms of Prostate cancer often mimic those or other issues, so a small percentage of patients are not diagnosed with prostate cancer until it has metastasized to other areas in the body.
+For this reason, routine screenings focusing on early detection are essential.
+Prostate-specific androgen (PSA) and Digital rectal exams (DRE) are recommended for all men over 50 years old and possibly earlier if you have a family history of the disease.
+The symptoms of Prostate cancer often mimic those or other issues, so a small percentage of patients are not diagnosed with prostate cancer until it has metastasized to different areas in the body.

 Early warning signs of Prostate Cancer include: